ersilia-os/zaira-chem/README.md

 For further technical details, please read the [ZairaChem page](https://ersilia.gitbook.io/ersilia-book/chemistry-tools/automated-activity-prediction-models/accurate-automl-with-zairachem) of the Ersilia gitbook, which describes each major step in the ZairaChem pipeline.

-A corresponding manuscript for the ZairaChem pipeline is currently available as a [preprint](https://www.biorxiv.org/content/10.1101/2022.12.13.520154v1).
+The corresponding publication for the ZairaChem pipeline is available [here](https://www.nature.com/articles/s41467-023-41512-2).

 ## About us